wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 This article is a work-in-process toward being a guided tour to introduce use Microsoft's Artificial Intelligence offerings running on the Azure cloud, which Microsoft calls "Cognitive services", previously called "Cortana".

+<a name="LearningSequence"></a>

+## Learning Sequence: simplest first

+   If I were training you, which I'm doing here, the learning sequence would be to start with the <strong>least complex</strong> of technologies used, then the more complex ones:

+1. Call Bing Search  API to run an established endpoint (SaaS) you don't need to setup.
+1. <a href="#CognitiveServices">Create a Cognitive Service</a> to call the Translator API.

+1. <a href="#CreateWorkspace">Create a Workspace resource</a> to run ...

+1. ml.azure.com<br />
+   <a href="#CreateWorkspace">Create a Workspace resource</a> and<br />
+   <a href="#CreateComputeInstance">Create Compute instance</a> to run<br />
+   <a href="#AutoML">Automated ML</a> of regression of bike-rentals.
+1. ml.azure.com Designer.
+1. Create ML Workspace in Portal, then ml.azure.com
+1. <a href="#CreateComputeInstance">Create Compute instance</a> for ...
+1. <a href="#CreateCustomVision">Create Custom Vision</a> for ...
+1. QnA Maker Conversational AI
+1. Train a Machine Learning model using <a name="RunJupyter">iPython notebook</a>
+1. IoT - "Hey Google, ask Azure to shut down all my compute instances".

 ## Automation necessary for PaaS

-Microsoft does provide some <a href="#FreeTime">free machine time</a>.

-IMPORTANT PROTIP: As of this writing, Microsoft Azure doesn't have a full SaaS offering for every AI/ML service.
+IMPORTANT PROTIP: As of this writing, Microsoft Azure does NOT have a full SaaS offering for every AI/ML service.
 You are required to <strong>create your own computer instances</strong>, and thus manage machine sizes (which is a hassle).
 Resources you create <strong>continue to cost money</strong> until you shut them down.

-So after learning to set up the first compute service, we need to cover <strong>automation</strong> to <strong>shut them all down</strong> automatically while you sleep.
+So after learning to set up the first compute service, we need to cover <strong>automation</strong> to <strong>shut them all down</strong> while you sleep.

 So that you're not tediously recreating everything everyday, this tutorial focuses on automation scripts (CLI Bash and PowerShell scripts) to create compute instances, publish results, then shut itself down.
 Each report run overwrites files from the previous run so you're not constantly piling up storage costs.